 This was the drawing for the next poppy I painted.

 Here they are – about finished.
 There have been multiple layers of diluted PVA size sprayed on top, and they’ll both have a couple coats of archival spray varnish added to protect the surface.
-If you’d like to purchase one of these poppies you can click the teal blue link below these photos which will take you right to the paintings on the Daily Paintworks website — but you might want to hurry before I decide I just have to keep them!
+If you’d like to purchase one of these poppies you can click the Buy Now link below these photos which will take you a PayPal secure site where you can use a credit card without being a PayPal member — but you might want to hurry before I decide I just have to keep them!